design-first/system-designer/README.md

 #### What is System Designer ?

-Design is the base of every app.
-System Designer will help you to create **JavaScript Application Systems**, applications driven by the design.
+System Designer is an IDE for building **JavaScript Application Systems**, applications driven by the model.

 Features: